-As a business owner, leader or manager, one of your most important jobs is to be a talent magnet and an effective 'talent manager'.
 So, how strong is your 'Talent Pipeline'?
 Do you have a majority of people in every part of your business who are sustainable and do you have sufficient people with the ability, attitude and desire to be promoted at some point in the future?
-What areas or functions in your business need strengthening?
 Who needs training, coaching and encouragement and who needs to improve or move on?
+Looking at how your business or department must change and develop over the next few years, what areas or functions need strengthening by recruiting 'outside talent'...and when should that be done?
+Note: When recruiting, always hire people who can help you get to where you're going, not just help you solve the challenges of where you are now.